Bogay/tranquil-pds/docs/install-debian.md

-# BSPDS Production Installation on Debian
+# Tranquil PDS Production Installation on Debian
 > **Warning**: These instructions are untested and theoretical, written from the top of Lewis' head.
 They may contain errors or omissions.
 This warning will be removed once the guide has been verified.

-This guide covers installing BSPDS on Debian 13 "Trixie" (current stable as of December 2025).
+This guide covers installing Tranquil PDS on Debian 13 "Trixie".

 ## Prerequisites
 - A VPS with at least 2GB RAM and 20GB disk